 Releasing Information About Your Student

 Due to federal privacy regulations known as “FERPA” (Family Educational Rights & Privacy Act), the Financial Aid Office is prohibited from sharing student information, without written consent from the student.
 This is the case even if we are speaking with the parent(s).

 If you will be working with our office on your student’s behalf, they will need to complete an authorization form each academic year, to give our office permission to share information with you.
-That form can be found here.

 Note: The Financial Aid Office does not share custodial parent information with non-custodial parents, even if we have the authorization to release information on file.